Scores for Multivariate Distributions and Level Sets: New Scoring Functions for Level Sets

 \section{New Scoring Functions for Level Sets}

 Sometimes we are more interested in a specific region of a distribution than the entire domain.
-For example, tails of a distribution are often of great interest to various applications: quantiles have been widely studied as an important risk measure (see, for example, \citealt{jose2009evaluating,grushka2017quantile}), and have also been considered in the context of model averaging (\citealt{lichtendahl2013better}).
-In this paper we consider level sets, which can be viewed as generalizations of quantiles (\citealt{abbas2010assessing,cousin2013multivariate}).
+For example, tails of a distribution are often of great interest to various applications, with quantiles widely studied as an important risk measure (see, for example, \citealt{jose2009evaluating,grushka2017quantile}).
+Quantiles have also been considered in the context of model averaging (\citealt{lichtendahl2013better}).